Five-Colleges-Incorporated/fetch-codereview/dependencies/nodejs.md

 ##### Support
 :heavy_check_mark: Industry Standard with regular releases and a large community

+:heavy_check_mark:\* Dependency is supported but pinned version is out of date

 :heavy_multiplication_x: No recent release or no community of users/maintainers

 ### Production Dependencies